foodcoopshop/foodcoopshop/CONTRIBUTING.md

 * make your changes, push, and make a pull request to the develop branch

 The branches "master" and "develop" are protected.
 Only admins can push to those branches.

+Good issues for your first PR are labelled with ["good first PR"](https://github.com/foodcoopshop/foodcoopshop/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+PR%22)